The Taste of Tradition: The Lasting Influence of Jewish Cuisine in Poland

 Numerous other dishes which are more or less close to foods of old Polish cuisine were also popular in Jewish cooking.
 Various meats were baked in sour flavoured marinate (also used for the preparation of fish); bird meat and veal and beef offal were also popular in both traditions.
 Meatballs were made with chopped beef and either fried or baked.
 There were meat and fish pâtés.
 Vegetables were served with a sweet and sour flavour, and fruit was served with the addition of onion and spices.
 Ashkenazi Jews also ate pickles – cucumbers and cabbage, as well as vegetables and fruit marinated in vinegar.
 The latter were a popular ingredient accompanying fish salads.

 Both Jewish and Polish cuisine was known for serving different kinds of broths, which were sometimes even called ‘Jewish penicillin for colds’.
 Broth from kneidlach (matzo balls) was made for the Pesach as well as other occasions.
-Jewish cuisine was also familiar with broths, with the so-called lane kluseczki (literally poured-in noodles, made by pouring the pastry directly into a hot soup), or with the addition of groats (oat, buckwheat or millet) or vegetables – such as cauliflower, asparagus and other seasonal ingredients.
+Jewish cuisine was also familiar with broths, with the so-called lane kluseczki (literally 'poured little noodles', made by pouring the pastry directly into a hot soup), or with the addition of groats (oat, buckwheat or millet) or vegetables – such as cauliflower, asparagus and other seasonal ingredients.
 The broth was also served with kreplach dumplings (stuffed with meat or with vegetables, depending on the occasion).
 Edward Pożerski de Pomiane wrote about kreplach with potato, onion and mushroom.

 From Soup to Nuts: Poland's 10 Most Peculiar Soups